-Rayaldee is a patented extended release product containing 30 mcg of a prohormone, called calcifediol (25-hydroxyvitamin D3), for oral administration.
+Rayaldee is a patented extended release product containing 30 mcg of a prohormone, called calcifediol (25-hydroxyvitamin D2), for oral administration.
 We launched Rayaldee, our lead renal product, in the U.S. market in November 2016, following receipt in June 2016 of FDA approval for the treatment of SHPT in adults with stage 3 or 4 CKD and vitamin D insufficiency, defined as serum total 25-hydroxyvitamin D levels less than 30 ng/mL.
 The FDA approval of Rayaldee was supported by successful results from two identical randomized, double-blind, placebo-controlled, multi-site phase 3 studies which established the safety and efficacy of Rayaldee as a new treatment for SHPT in adults with stage 3 or 4 CKD and vitamin D insufficiency.

-Vitamin D insufficiency arises in CKD due to the abnormal upregulation of CYP24A1, an enzyme that destroys vitamin D and its metabolites, from obesity and from many other causes as well.
-Studies in CKD patients have demonstrated that currently available over-the-counter and prescription vitamin D supplements cannot reliably and sufficiently raise blood vitamin D prohormone levels to effectively treat SHPT, a condition commonly associated with CKD in which the parathyroid glands secrete excessive amounts of PTH.
-Prolonged elevation of blood PTH causes excessive calcium and phosphorus to be released from bone, leading to elevated serum calcium and phosphorus levels, softening of the bones (osteomalacia) and calcification of vascular and renal tissues.
+Vitamin D insufficiency can arise in CKD due to the abnormal upregulation of CYP24A1, an enzyme that destroys vitamin D and its metabolites, from obesity and from many other causes as well.
+Studies in CKD patients have demonstrated that currently available over-the-counter and prescription vitamin D supplements cannot reliably and sufficiently raise blood vitamin D prohormone levels to effectively treat SHPT, a condition commonly associated with CKD in which the parathyroid glands secrete excessive amounts of parathyroid hormone ("PTH").
+Prolonged elevation of blood PTH causes excessive calcium and phosphorus to be released from bone, leading to elevated serum calcium and phosphorus levels, softening of the bones (osteomalacia) or loss of bone mineral density (osteoporosis), and calcification of vascular and renal tissues.
 SHPT affects 33% and 54% of patients with stage 3 and 4 CKD respectively, and approximately 95% of patients with stage 5 CKD.

-We have a 57-person highly specialized sales, marketing and market access team dedicated to the commercialization of Rayaldee as of December 31, 2021.
-In the fourth quarter of 2021, total Rayaldee prescriptions decreased approximately 28.8% and 1.4% as compared to the fourth quarter of 2020 and the third quarter of 2021, respectively.
-Sales of Rayaldee have not increased in accordance with its expected growth trajectory as a result of challenges in onboarding new patients due to the COVID-19 pandemic.
+We have a 58-person highly specialized sales, marketing and market access team dedicated to the commercialization of Rayaldee as of December 31, 2022.
+In the fourth quarter of 2022, total Rayaldee prescriptions decreased approximately 4.9% and 2.0% as compared to the fourth quarter of 2021 and the third quarter of 2022, respectively.
+Sales of Rayaldee have not increased in accordance with its expected growth trajectory as a result of challenges in onboarding new patients due to several factors, including the COVID-19 pandemic.
 Efforts are underway to obtain broader commercial and Part D insurance coverage for Rayaldee.
-We have already achieved commercial and Medicare Part D formulary coverage for more than 79.9% of U.S. covered lives as of the end of 2021.
+We have already achieved commercial and Medicare Part D formulary coverage for more than 78.8% of U.S. covered lives as of the end of 2022.

-In May 2016, we entered into a development and license agreement (the "VFMCRP Agreement") with Vifor Fresenius Medical Care Renal Pharma ("VFMCRP") for the development and commercialization of Rayaldee in Europe, Canada, Mexico, Australia, South Korea and certain other international markets for the treatment of SHPT in patients with stage 3, 4 or 5 CKD and vitamin D insufficiency.
+In May 2016, we entered into a development and license agreement (as amended, the "VFMCRP Agreement") with Vifor Fresenius Medical Care Renal Pharma ("VFMCRP", now CLS Vifor) for the development and commercialization of Rayaldee in Europe, Canada, Mexico, Australia, South Korea and certain other international markets for the treatment of SHPT in patients with stage 3, 4 or 5 CKD and vitamin D insufficiency.
 The VFMCRP Agreement was later amended to exclude South Korea, the Middle East and all of the countries of Africa from the VFMCRP Territory (as defined in the VFMCRP Agreement), and further amended to include Japan as part of the VFMCRP Territory.

-VFMCRP initiated the commercial launch of Rayaldee in Germany in February 2022 and has received marketing authorization from eleven European countries to date and is preparing for product launches in additional territories in 2022.
-The launch in Germany triggered a \$3 million payment to EirGen Pharma Ltd. ("EirGen"), our wholly owned subsidiary.
+VFMCRP initiated the commercial launch of Rayaldee in Germany in February 2022 and received marketing authorization from eleven European countries to date and is preparing for product launches in additional territories in 2023.
+The launch in Germany triggered a \$3 million payment to our wholly-owned subsidiary, EirGen Pharma Ltd. ("EirGen"), and another \$7 million payment to EirGen in February 2023 tied to achievement of an acceptable final price in Germany as of the 1 year anniversary of launch.